 Baby focused instead of Parent focused

-There is so much attention prenatally on a new baby coming.
-Parents are blessed with baby showers.
+There is so much attention with a new baby coming.
+It is easy to feel like Cinderella.
+You are pampered at baby showers.
 There are regular classes and checkups to attend.
-Everyone is asking how they feel during their pregnancy and inquiring about their plans for birth.
+Everyone is asking how you feel during pregnancy and inquiring about your plans for birth.
 During the postpartum phase, visitors are often focused on meeting and holding the new baby.
 Neglecting that the new parents may have needs.

 Lack of support

-After birth, parents are sent home from the hospital within a few days, their support network that was there before birth, are often not very available at this time.
+After birth, parents are sent home from the hospital within a few days.
+The support network that was there before birth, is often not available.
 Partners are likely going to be returning to work after a having one week off.
-Close friends and other family members are likely to also be working, live far away, or struggling to care for their own children with little support. the new parent is left alone to figure out feeding, heal from the birth, and care for themselves.
+Close friends and other family members are likely to also be working, live far away, or struggling to care for their own children with little support.
+The new parent is left alone to figure out feeding, heal from the birth, and to care for themselves.
 To top everything off medical care providers are only available for medical concerns.
+Far from Cinderella at the ball.

 If we really want to decrease the rates of Postpartum Mood Disorders individually and culturally, we need to take a much more supportive approach to how we handle the postpartum period.